luxedo/asteroids-almost-from-scratch/README.md

 ## 00:45 - Make screens square
 Asteroids have a square screen, so I removed the stars and the round mask of the spacewar.

+## 01:00 - Remove gravity, player2 and `blackhole`
+The game does not have the `blackhole` (star) in the middle as `Spacewar` has, so it has been removed along with the gravity mechanics.
+Also, I don't want to add a 2 player mode because in the original game the players took turns playing.
+Instead I'll try to make a online highscore.